xcwoid/BVRGym/README.md

 More details on https://launchpad.net/~saiarcot895/+archive/ubuntu/flightgear

 In the FlightGear aircraft directory (~ /.fgfs/Aircraft/org.flightgear.fgaddon.stable_2020/Aircraft), you should have the f16 model already present, but not the missile.
-To have a missile model as well, copy the ogle folder from this repo (fg/ogel) to the Flightgears aircraft directory.
+To have a missile model as well, copy the ogel folder from this repo (fg/ogel) to the Flightgears aircraft directory.
 To visualize missile in Flightgear, I used the ogel (1) model within the fgfs, replaced the grapical representations of the ogel with a missile that was available in fgfs (I think it was from (2)) and added a trail from santa claus (3) to see the trajectory.

 1) https://wiki.flightgear.org/Ogel